antiprosynthesis/ppl-a/Notes.md

 | Lateral | Wingtip to wingtip | Pitch | Elevator |
 | Vertical | Top to bottom | Yaw | Rudder |

-A handy memory hook: the lateral axis is the one you'd skewer the plane on from wing to wing, and tipping nose-up/down around it is pitch.

 &nbsp;

 ### Variation/Deviation: